Interrupting your studies (taking time out)

 - You can request that SFE exercises its discretion to continue to pay you Student Finance beyond the first 60 days of your interruption of studies if you are interrupting due to ill-health, or from the date of your interruption if you are interrupting for other reasons.
 See the later section of this advice guide How will I support myself financially?, which has information about applying for discretionary Student Finance.
 Contact a Welfare Adviser in the Advice and Counselling Service for advice before applying for this discretionary funding, as the rules are complicated.

 Your tuition fee liability is also affected by the date of interruption – see the later section of this guide Tuition fees and refunds for more advice about this.

 Will my Student Finance be affected when I return from an interruption?

-If you need to re-take any period of study (for example if you interrupted in the middle of semester 1, you will need to come back at the start of semester 1, which means re-taking a period of study), then you need to check that you will be eligible for a Tuition Fee Loan and Maintenance Grant (pre-2016 starters only) for the re-take period.
+Some elements of student funding could be affected.
+If you need to re-take any period of study (for example if you interrupted in the middle of semester A, you will need to come back at the start of semester A, which means re-taking a period of study), then you need to check that you will be eligible for a Tuition Fee Loan (and Maintenance Grant although this grant is only available to pre-2016 starters ) for the re-take period.
+If you normally receive the Maintenance Loan this should remain available providing you will be attending your course.
 See the section of this advice guide Re-taking a period of study in attendance for information about this.

 Do I need to do anything before I return from an interruption?